 Gawain’s popularity was really unprecedented among the Arthurian knights.
 Gawain—not the now popular Lancelot—is the one who turns up again and again in literature.

-What resulted was an outpouring of Gawain stories in French and German romances and in no fewer than a dozen different English versions.
-Gawain’s popularity was really unprecedented among the Arthurian knights.
+What resulted was an outpouring of Gawain stories in French and German romances—in no fewer than a dozen different English versions.
+Gawain’s popularity was unprecedented among the Arthurian knights.
 Gawain—not the now popular Lancelot—is the one who turns up again and again in literature.
 It’s not surprising that this wonderful 14th-century romance would have been focused on Gawain rather than on one of the other characters from the Arthurian cast.

 Gawain is one of the traditional Arthurian characters.
 Even in early Celtic renditions, Gawain appears as Arthur’s great-nephew.
-He is always the king’s support, the king’s great protector.
-He’s young, brave, loyal, and courteous—Gawain always seems to embody these qualities more than any other knight of the Round Table.
+He is always the king’s support and great protector.
+He’s young, brave, loyal, and courteous; Gawain appears to embody these qualities more than any other knight of the Round Table.
 That having been said, the author of Gawain felt free to tinker with those conventions.